Churn | Burn | Affirm(CBA)

 As you continue the practice of Burning, you will begin to dive deeper and deeper into the Self, and eventually settle into your Spiritual Heart where joy, bliss and peace fill your Beingness.

 It is important to highlight here that refraining from habitual tendencies is not the same as suppression.
 The process of Churning and Burning, as laid down in the protocol, brings about enough clarity that repeating the same tendency or pattern is seen as counter-productive to our spiritual growth and abidance in Self.
 It strengthens our will power (sankalpa shakti) and the intellectual faculty within us.
+Suppression happens when we feel forced upon to do something against our will hence refraining through conscious choice is an act of freedom.

 As we begin to employ the ISIP techniques in our day-to-day life, the higher intellect within us strengthens and becomes our guiding light.
 The “inner voice” of our purified intellect suggests which kind of patterns are not conducive to our spiritual growth and need to be rolled back, and which patterns need to be encouraged.